Artificial intelligence is quietly reshaping the retail world, not just with futuristic tech, but with real, measurable impact.

 These brands rely heavily on recommendation engines, personalized search, automated customer service, and dynamic pricing to stay competitive.
 Since data is at the core of their operations, AI fits naturally into their growth strategies.

-8. By application, the customer relationship management segment accounted for around 21.50% of revenue.
+8. By application, the customer relationship management segment accounted for around 21.50% of the AI in retail revenue share.

 (Precedence Research)